Tamirat-Y/SQL_DATA_ANALYSIS_PROJECT/README.md

 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
-PostgreSQL: The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQL queries.
 - **JupyterNotebook**: used to generate the visualizations of the sql query resultsr
 - **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.